Julia Kavanagh: Biography

 Born in Thurles, a small town in Munster, Ireland, Julia was the only child of Morgan Kavanagh (died 1874), author of various philological works and some poems, and Bridget Kavanagh (née Fitzpatrick).
 On 9 January she was baptized in the "Big Chapel," a Catholic church, where the clerk misspelled her name as "Cavanah."
 Before she was a year old, her family moved to London, and soon after to Paris.
 Julia spent several years of her early life with her parents in Paris, laying the foundations for a mastery of the French language and gaining insight into French modes of thought, eventually perfected by her later frequent and long residences in France.
 Her father, Morgan, was a language teacher and he also published books of poetry, novels, and several works on philology.
 An attempt to capitalize on his daughter's literary fame by adding her as co-author to one of his published novels brought Julia much annoyance.

 Kavanagh's literary career began in 1844 at the age of 20, when she moved with her mother, after separating from her father in France.
 Thereafter she supported herself and her almost blind mother, Bridget (a lifelong companion), with her writing career.
-In June 1850, she requested to meet Charlotte Brontë, who later described her as 'a little, almost dwarfish figure to which even I had to look down [Charlotte Brontë was only 5'9] - not deformed - that is - not hunchbacked but long-armed and with a large head and (at first sight) a strange face.'
+In June 1850, she requested to meet Charlotte Brontë, who later described her as 'a little, almost dwarfish figure to which even I had to look down [Charlotte Brontë was less than five feet tall] - not deformed - that is - not hunchbacked but long-armed and with a large head and (at first sight) a strange face.'
 At first she started to write small essays and tales for journals and newspapers.
 Among the different journals she wrote for were Chambers Edinburgh Journal, Household Words, All the Year Round, The Month, People's Journal, Popular Record, Temple Bar, and Argosy.
 Once she had acquired some reputation she started to write her own books.
 Her first book was Three Paths (1847), a story for the young; but her first work that attracted notice was Madeleine, a Tale of Auvergne (1848), a story of "heroic charity and living faith founded on fact".

 Julia and her mother were again living in Paris from the early 1860s, but moved to Rouen and then to Nice upon the outbreak of the Franco-Prussian War.
 Julia died after a fall in Nice in 1877, still unmarried and a lifelong devout Catholic.
 Her last words, in French, were: "Oh Mama! how silly I am to have fallen".
 She is buried with her mother in the Cimitiere du Chateau, on the hill above the Old Town to the east of Nice.
 A notice of her death appeared in The Belfast Newsletter.
 Bridget continued to live in Nice until her death in 1888.
 In 1884 she donated a painting of Julia by Henri Chanet to the National Gallery of Ireland.